ginseng666/Abgeordnete-MPs-Austria-1920-2021/README.md

 The JSON contains most of the available information about Austrian Members of Parliament (1.
 Chamber/Nationalrat and 2.
 Chamber/Bundesrat) since 1920 as well as information about Austrias Members of the European Parliament since 1995.
 The data was scraped of the official website of the [Austrian parliament](https://www.parlament.gv.at).

+A list of all current MPs on regional level in Austria can be found here: [https://www.austriandemocracylab.at/landtage/](https://www.austriandemocracylab.at/landtage/)

 nr_complete.json: the fields in the file for the 1.
 Chamber (Nationalrat, elected directly) are:

 * id: string; just an identifier, "nr_" + running number